Slevinski/slevinski.github.io/series/dms-plan/entries/data-management-and-sharing-plan/essay.md

 - helping build the structure in between
 - supporting both workflow design and actual delivery

-In short, this role helps bridge the messy middle.
+In short, this role helps bridge the workflow implementation layer.

 This matters because many projects do not fail for lack of scientific purpose.